green-party-dublin-central/nh-web/site/content/post/public-meeting-on-280-bed-co-living-development-at-hendrons-site.md

 ---
-title: Public meeting on application for 280 bed co-living development at Hendrons site
+title: Application for 280 bed co-living development at Hendrons site
 date: 2020-12-21T15:27:21.908Z
-description: At 7pm on Tuesday 12th Jan 2021 Neasa will host a online meeting to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála.
-We hope to have a subject matter expert speak at the session.
+description: At 7pm on Tuesday 12th Jan 2021 Neasa will hosted an online meeting to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála.
 image: img/hendrons.jpg
 ---
-**Public meeting**
+**Mailing List**

-Sign up here <https://m.neasahourigan.com/hendrons> to receive an email in January with the link to the online meeting link.
+Sign up here <https://m.neasahourigan.com/hendrons> to receive email updates in relation to the process.

 **An Bord Pleanála application**